This is the most commonly used flow type. Almost all available connectors can be used as a source, as well as a destination.

 Read how to work with wildcard file names and how to process all files by the wildcard.

-To create a flow go to Flows window, click the +
+To create a Flow, go to the Flows

 file to